Skip to Main Content

 Element Description

-Access and Sharing How will you archive and share your data and why have you chosen this method?
+Access and Sharing How will you archive and share your data, and why have you chosen this method?
 What are the terms of use, if any?
 Indicate the timeliness of dissemination.

-Intellectual Property Rights Be clear in who owns the data and how intellectual property will be protected if needed.
+Intellectual Property Rights Be clear about who owns the data and how intellectual property will be protected if needed.
 Who is responsible for personnel with access to data?
 Any copyright restrictions must be noted.
 Are there any legal requirements?
 If so, provide a list of all relevant federal and funder requirements.

 DMPTool @NWU